cheeriojs/cheerio/Readme.md

 //      <li class = "pear">Pear</li>
 //    </ul>
 ```

+#### appendTo
+Append elements from the current collection to the target element.
+This is like append, but with reversed operands.

+#### .prependTo(target)
+Prepend elements of the current collection inside each of the target elements.
+This is like prepend, only with reversed operands.

 #### .after( content, [content, ...] )
 Insert content next to each element in the set of matched elements.